Kitura/kitura.dev/content/docs/guides/sessions/codable-sessions.md

 When the handler is called the middleware is run and our session is created.

-Within postSessionHandler, we can then interact with our session:
+Within `postSessionHandler`, we can then interact with our session:

 ```swift
 session.books.append(book)